-When it comes to making money from the comfort of your own home, I’ve always been a fan of writing.
+When it comes to making money online, I’ve always been a fan of writing.

 However, I’ve always approached side hustle side of writing from a creative perspective; I’ve broken down ways people can write articles or stories to earn money…But I’ve never considered things like remote transcription jobs before.

-So, in order to expand upon the side hustle related content on This Online World, it’s time to break down exactly how people can make money as a transciptionist and earn some extra income.
+So, in order to expand upon the side hustle related content on This Online World, it’s time to break down exactly how people can make money with transcribing and earn some extra income.

 Let’s get to it!

 Want other legit side hustle ideas to make money?
 Checkout:

 - DoorDash – Earn $12 to $15+ per hour by making local food deliveries in your city!

 - Steady – Find other local gig opportunities with the Steady app!

 - Suvey Junkie – Answer surveys and cash out with PayPal cash or free gift cards once you ean $5!

 A transcriptionist is responsible for converting audio recordings into written form.